maria8719/week9-redux-basics/readme.md

+# State Management

+State management in web applications has become a popular topic.
+Since single page applications (SPAs) are only delivered once from a web server yet stay interactive on the client they have to establish state management on the client.

+They have to keep the state consistent in the frontend application without making any more requests to the backend application.
+They have to give the user an effortless and pleasant experience when using the application.

+The <a href="https://www.youtube.com/watch?v=nYkdrAPrdcw">Flux architecture</a> is a pattern to deal with state management in scaling applications.
+The data flows only in one direction.
+The Flux architecture came with four essential components:
+  - Action
+  - Dispatcher
+  - Store
+  - View

+The View is basically the component tree in a modern application.
+For instance, React is able to implement such a View.
+A user can interact with the View in order to trigger an Action eventually (e.g. a click on a button).
+An Action would encapsulate all the necessary information to update the state in the Store.
+Then, the Dispatcher on the way delegates the Actions to the Store.
+The new state would be propagated from the Store to the View to update them.
+The last part closes the loop of the unidirectional data flow.

+The data flow goes in one direction.
+A View can trigger an Action, that goes through the Dispatcher and Store, and would change the View eventually when the state in the Store changed.
+The unidirectional data flow is enclosed in this loop.
+Then again, a View can trigger another Action.
+Since Facebook introduced the Flux architecture, the View was associated with React and its components.

 # Redux

 If you have components that are siblings and need to share data, the way to do that in React is to pull that data up into a parent component and pass it down with props.